|FACTS & LOCATION

 Membership of owners is mandatory, with each property receiving one vote.
 Dues (plus

 trash pickup) are paid annually.
-Dues from inception through 2016 have been $200.00 per
+Dues from inception through 2016 had been $200.00 per

 year, with a needed raise to $295.00 starting January 2017.
 In 2006, the Association

 members voted for, and the Board of Directors negotiated, a significant benefit for the

-membership in the form of trash collection as a dues-paid service (at $110.28 per year per lot in 2017).
+membership in the form of trash collection as a annually-paid service with dues (at

+approximately $120 per year per lot in 2019).
 Trash pickup is currently on Thursday

 (trash to be out by 7AM) and supplied by Waste Management.

 Colorado Springs, CO

 FILING HISTORY OF HIGHLAND PARK FILINGS 1 AND 2

 Filing 1: Highland Park has been developed in Phases or Filings.
 Filing 1, consisting of Lots 1-52,